Four Tet’s Trailblazing Road of Dance Magic

 Eventually, this performance mode would become fairly standard.
 In 2006, Daft Punk would stand astride a laser pyramid and zigzag through their biggest hits, essentially treating their catalog as fodder for one vast mashup.
 But Hebden was ahead of the game, and his innovative techniques have made him one of the most celebrated live acts in electronic music.

-Now, Four Tet brings a string of October shows to London’s O2 Academy Brixton: two live shows and two DJ all-nighters.
+Last October, Four Tet brought a string of October shows to London’s O2 Academy Brixton: two live shows and two DJ all-nighters.
 Four Tet and promoter Eat Your Own Ears have partnered with Ticketmaster and Academy MusicGroup on a major ticketing campaign to limit after-market resale, and get tickets into the hands of genuine fans through the Verified Fan program.
-Hebden has also added another round of US dates in early 2019 across Los Angeles, Brooklyn, and San Francisco priced at $10 a head, keeping fans first.
+Hebden is currently touring on another round of US dates across Los Angeles, Brooklyn, and San Francisco priced at $10 a head, keeping fans first.

 Electronic music isn’t easy to do live: Most of what we hear on record—from big-room EDM to gritty underground techno to chill beat music—is the product of untold hours of studio time and untold gigabytes of processing power.
 Drum programming, sound design, sample manipulation: None of that is easily done on the fly.